Corasinth/SudokuBoard/README.md

 ---
 ## Configuration

 SudokuBoard has several configuration options to let you customize your experience.
 These are mostly located and controlled via the `settings.ini` file, but this section also discusses how to calibrate the mouse.
+If you don't want to mess with the settings for now, feel free to skip the following section, and you can skip the section on mouse calibration to if you don't need it.

 ### Settings